evaaaaawu/evaaaaawu.com/src/content/en/understanding-splice-slice-and-split-in-javascript.md

 The split() method takes a pattern and divides a String into an ordered list of substrings by searching for the pattern, puts these substrings into an array, and returns the array.

 **split's function is to "divide a string into an array".
-When using it, you must specify what character in the original string you want to use as a separator → It returns a new "array", while the original "string" remains unchanged.**
+When using it, you specify which character(s) in the original string to use as a separator → It returns a new "array", while the original "string" remains unchanged.**

 Let me explain with the following example: